-The Company's active business operations currently employ two people of whom one is a fulltime employee.
-Its real estate subsidiary employs one person who is a full-time employee, who acts as a security guard and maintenance man.
-We staff our projects with independent contractors who are hired for specific projects and tasks.
+The Company's active business operations currently employ two people of whom one is a full-time employee and one part-time employee.
+We staff our projects with independent contractors who are hired for specific projects and tasks and other personnel hired on a commission basis.